ibm-cloud-docs/containers/ts-cluster-icr-pull-img.md

 [Virtual Private Cloud]{: tag-vpc} [Classic infrastructure]{: tag-classic-inf}

-When you created a cluster, you received an error message similar to the following.
+When you created a cluster, you received an error message similar to the following example.
 {: tsSymptoms}